Vibeesarma/Quill-Pdf-Chat-Ai-Next-JS-13.5/README.md

 - grow - Use grow to allow a flex item to grow to fill any available space.
 - flex-[0.75] - This dynamic value like flex-1
-- place-items-center - to place grid items in the centre of their grid areas on both axes.
+- place-items-center - to place grid items in the center of their grid areas on both axes.

 > Thanks for [Josh tried coding](https://www.youtube.com/@joshtriedcoding).